At least, not about their autism. Other things, maybe, but not the mere fact that they’re autistic. I’ll go into detail below.

 Answers at the end of the article.
 Just to frustrate you.
 (Besides, some of these photos belong to autism pages you really need to look at, and it’s better to do shout-outs at the end.)

-I think people expect autistics to look like the severely affected kids you see in the media- who don’t talk, never make eye contact, rock back and forth in their chairs, and so on.
+I think people expect autistics to look like the profoundly disabled children you see in the media- who don’t talk, never make eye contact, rock back and forth in their chairs, and so on.

-But the autism spectrum affects people mildly too.
+But the autism spectrum affects people differently.
 That’s why they call it a spectrum.

 So when we hear “really?
 You don’t look autistic!” we basically hear “really?
 You don’t match the list of clichés you’re supposed to have!”